-- (12) Represents expiration date of the warrants. - (13) All or portion of investment held by a wholly-owned subsidiary subject to income tax. - (14) Fair value was determined by reference to observable inputs other than quoted prices in active markets and are considered Level 2 under GAAP.
-See Note 5 for further details. - (15) Investments (or portion thereof) held by OFSCC-FS.
-These assets are pledged as collateral of the BNP Facility and cannot be pledged under any debt obligation of the Company. - (16) Amortized cost reflects accretion of effective yield less any cash distributions received or entitled to be received from CLO subordinated debt investments. - (17) Loan accumulation facilities are financing structures intended to aggregate loans that may be used to form the basis of a CLO vehicle.
-Reported yields represent an estimated yield.
+- (12) Represents expiration date of the warrants. - (13) All or a portion of investment held by a wholly owned subsidiary subject to income tax. - (14) Fair value was determined by reference to observable inputs other than quoted prices in active markets and are considered Level 2 under GAAP.
+See Note 5 for further details. - (15) Investments (or a portion thereof) held by OFSCC-FS.
+These assets are pledged as collateral of the BNP Facility and cannot be pledged under any debt obligation of the Parent. - (16) As of September 30, 2022, the effective accretable yield has been estimated to be 0%, as the aggregate amount of projected distributions, including projected distributions related to liquidation of the underlying portfolio upon the security's anticipated optional redemption, is less than current amortized cost.
+Projected distributions are periodically monitored and re-evaluated.
+All actual distributions will be recognized as reductions to amortized cost until such time, if and when occurring, a future aggregate amount of then-projected distributions exceeds the security's then-current amortized cost. - (17) Loan accumulation facilities are financing structures intended to aggregate loans that are expected to form part of the portfolio of a future CLO vehicle.
+Reported yields represent an estimated yield to be earned on the investment.
 Income notes associated with loan accumulation facilities generally pay returns equal to the actual income earned on facility assets less costs of senior financing and manager costs.
-As of March 31, 2022, the fair value of loan accumulation facilities were determined by reference to Transaction Price as an approximation of fair value. - (18) Not meaningful as there is no outstanding balance on the revolver.
-The Company earns unfunded commitment fees on undrawn revolving lines of credit balances, which are reported in fee income. - (19) The Company holds at least one seat on the portfolio company's board of directors. - (20) The Company has an observer seat on the portfolio company's board of directors. - $(21)\ \ Portfolio\ company\ represents\ greater\ than\ 5\%\ of\ total\ assets\ at\ March\ 31,\ 2022.$ - (22) Non-qualifying assets under Section 55(a) of the 1940 Act.
+As of September 30, 2022, the fair value of the loan accumulation facility was determined by a probability weighted NAV analysis. - (18) Not meaningful as there is no outstanding balance on the revolver or delayed draw facility.
+The Company earns unfunded commitment fees on undrawn revolving lines of credit balances, which are reported in fee income. - (19) The Company holds at least one seat on the portfolio company's board of directors. - (20) The Company has an observer seat on the portfolio company's board of directors. - (21) Portfolio company represents greater than 5% of total assets at September 30, 2022. - (22) Non-qualifying assets under Section 55(a) of the 1940 Act.
 Qualifying assets as defined in Section 55 of the 1940 Act must represent at least 70% of the Company's assets immediately following the acquisition of any additional non-qualifying assets.
-As of March 31, 2022, approximately 81% of the Company's assets were qualifying assets. - (23) Equity participation rights issued by unaffiliated third party fully covered with underlying positions in the portfolio company. - (24) As of March 31, 2022, the effective accretable yield has been estimated to be 0%, as the aggregate amount of projected distributions, including projected distributions related to liquidation of the underlying portfolio upon the security's anticipated optional redemption, is less than current amortized cost.
-Projected distributions are periodically monitored and re-evaluated.
-All actual distributions will be recognized as reductions to amortized cost until such time, if and when occurring, a future aggregate amount of then-projected distributions exceeds the security's then-current amortized cost.
+As of September 30, 2022, approximately 79% of the Company's assets were qualifying assets.
+(23) Equity participation rights issued by unaffiliated third party fully covered with underlying positions in the portfolio company.